3 Ways Real Estate Investors Can Benefit From Inflation

 Inflation erodes the cash in your pocket but it also erodes the outstanding debt that you have assuming it’s at a lower variable or fixed interest rate.

-For example, if you have a 30 year fixed rate mortgage at 3.5% interest and you’re paying $4000 a month, you’ll still be paying that $4000 month payment in year 25.
+For example, if you have a 30-year fixed rate mortgage at 3.5% interest and you’re paying $4000 a month, you’ll still be paying that $4000 monthly payment in year 25.
 However, due to inflation, that $4000 you’re paying is actually worth quite a bit less in the future.
 Assuming a standard 2.5% rate of inflation, that $4000 payment in 25 years would be equivalent to nearly half that amount today ($2157).

 So, debt tends to lose its value while…